woofwoofinc/rktmachine/docs/rkt.rst

 ..
 CAUTION::
    Most services do not default to listening to all network interfaces.
 Instead they typically just listen on the localhost network.
-This is a problem when specifying service to run inside a container because the localhost network on the container will not be available outside of the container.
+This is a problem when specifying a service to run inside a container because the localhost network in the container will not be available outside of the container.
 This means we cannot access the container service from our host computer.

    Most services have command line options to change the network interface on which the service listens.
-Usually, it is sufficient to change this to be the ``0.0.0.0`` interface, i.e. listen on all network interfaces on the container.
+Usually, it is sufficient to change this to be the 0.0.0.0 interface, i.e. listen on all network interfaces on the container.
 This will then include the external network interface which our host computer will use to attempt to connect to the container.